inaz2/SimpleHTTPProxy/README.md

 SSLBumpProxy inherits SimpleHTTPProxy and implements [Squid's SslBump](http://wiki.squid-cache.org/Features/SslBump)-like feature.

 - work as HTTPS proxy (also as HTTP proxy)
-- connect with the client using SSLBumpProxy's certificate
+- connect with the client by using SSLBumpProxy's certificate
 - note that the client will raise a warning about the certificate

 An example is included: